eduardomessias/eduardomessias.github.io/_posts/2019-05-27-learning-power-bi.md

 There are just a few things that I know about this incredible tool so I decided to learn a little bit more about it.

 <iframe width="800" height="600" src="https://app.powerbi.com/view?r=eyJrIjoiM2RiMDQyY2ItM2ZiZi00MGUzLTk1NDYtZWI5ZGJkYTdiMTY4IiwidCI6IjBmZTlmOTU4LWQxNGUtNGZiZS1iYjUzLWMyNmM1OTY1Mzg3YiIsImMiOjh9" frameborder="0" allowFullScreen="true"></iframe>
-*This is a simple sales dashboard that i created and will try to understand the concepts behind those graphs*
+*This is a simple sales dashboard that i created.
+I'll try to understand the concepts behind those graphs.*